dss-extensions/dss_sharp/README.md

 [`opendssdirect.utils`](https://dss-extensions.org/OpenDSSDirect.py/opendssdirect.html#module-opendssdirect.utils) to generate some DataFrames.
 - [OpenDSSDirect.jl](http://github.com/dss-extensions/OpenDSSDirect.jl/): a Julia module, created by Tom Short (@tshort), recently migrated with the help of Dheepak Krishnamurthy (@kdheepak) to DSS C-API instead of the DDLL.
 - [DSS_MATLAB](http://github.com/dss-extensions/dss_matlab/): presents multi-platform integration (Windows, Linux, macOS) with DSS C-API and is also very compatible with the COM classes.
+- [AltDSS-Rust](https://github.com/dss-extensions/AltDSS-Rust) and [AltDSS-Go](https://github.com/dss-extensions/AltDSS-Go) are new projects to expose the engine to Rust and Go programming languages.

 # Documentation